Trayon White: Primary election results

 LaRuby May lost the June 14, 2016, Democratic nomination to Trayon White, 51 percent to 43 percent (4,272 votes to 3,584 votes).
+The turnout in the primary was approximately 8,700.
+The total voting age population in Ward 8 was approximately 57,000 at the time.

 General election

 In June 2016, White endorsed a D.C. campaign finance reform proposal to bar any person or corporation from receiving a city contract with $100,000 or more if they donate to a District Council election.
 The proposal was one of the strictest of several proposals to address corruption and ethics issues facing the Council, several of whose members had been found guilty of ethics and fraud charges in the past several years.

 On November 8, 2016, White was unopposed in his bid to win the Ward 8 Council seat, and won with 25,870 votes (93.29 percent of all votes cast).

-Council term
+Council tenure

 White was sworn into office at noon on January 2, 2017.

-In June 2017, White posted bail for friend and Ward 8 ANC commissioner Kendall Simmons who was arrested for assaulting his girlfriend in a grocery store.
-White compared Simmons to Malcolm X and said that the girlfriend's story did not match the facts in the case.
+In 2017, White spoke to NPR about the ward's work on how to help finding critically missing children.
 In March 2018, White organized protests against a development in his Ward.
 Targeting developers Bozzuto and Chapman Development, White complained that they did not hire enough local labor and contractors.

 White pointed to the opening of a new Washington Wizards practice facility, the opening of a Starbucks, tax increment financing to construct a mixed-use affordable housing/hotel/office building, and the construction of a new building to replace the aging United Medical Center (UMC) as evidence of his successful first term in office.
 The Washington Post characterized his voting record on liberal issues as mixed, noting, for example, that he reliably supported expanding social services yet also voted in favor of overturning a voter-passed initiative to give tipped workers the minimum wage.
 He spent much of his time engaging in constituent service, such as distributing free groceries, attending protests, intervening with police, and distributing cloth masks during the covid-19 crisis.

+During his time on the council, White pushed for the removal of trees on Xenia Street in Ward 8.
+In 2023, The Atlantic found that the trees in question were not opposed by neighborhood at large.
+Rather, the opposition to the trees was spearheaded by Darryl Ross who believed that the trees were bad for home values.
+Ross did not live in the neighborhood but owned an apartment there that he rented out.
+Ross was treasurer of White's constituent services fund, which critics have called a "slush fund."